mobify/workshop--adaptivejs-site-1x/README.md

 ###Style the Homepage

 1. Open the file `_home.scss` found under **/assets/styles/templates**
-2. Replace the existing styles with the following:
+2. Remove the existing styles for the homepage template, and add some styling for the promo image and t-home__content block:

     ``` SCSS
     // Home